 Our surgeons offer both immediate and delayed procedures in a variety of forms.
 They are happy to work with you and your cancer-care team to find the right approach for your reconstruction.

 Skin cancer reconstruction can be accomplished by using 2 main techniques alone or in combination with each other.
 Skin flaps and skin grafting are the most effective methods of addressing lesions and deformities and can be used in both immediate and delayed reconstructive plastic surgery.

 Skin Grafting: The skin grafting process uses skin from one part of the body, such as your thigh or groin, and transfers it to the affected area.
 Your surgeon preps the targeted area beforehand then carefully places the skin graft and secures the site with a dressing to hold the skin graft in place and support proper healing.
 Skin grafting is better for when there is a large area to address.

 Skin Flap Surgery: In this method, your surgeon uses the healthy, adjacent skin tissue and repositions it to cover the affected area.
 The skin flap is an excellent technique as the skin is still intact and receiving blood flow.
 Skin flaps are more beneficial and provide more natural-looking results when addressing skin reconstruction sites on the head and neck as the texture and color of the tissue is similar.
 Your surgeon uses the natural creases and curves of the face and body to camouflage the resulting scar.

 Recovery after skin cancer reconstructive plastic surgery can vary depending on the size and location of the area.
 Many people experience some soreness, redness and draining of small amounts of fluid in the area which is to be expected.

-To reduce possible risks, it’s important to follow Dr. Chang’s post-surgery instructions we provide.
+To reduce possible risks, it’s important to follow the post-surgery instructions we provide.
 These will include: